 - Drain the squash thoroughly and then transfer to freezer containers, leaving 1/2-inch of headspace (leave at least an inch if using narrow-mouth glass jars).

 - If freezing in zip-close storage bags or if you're using a vacuum sealing system, first freeze slices or cubes on a large baking sheet in a single layer.
-Seal in bags using a vacuum sealing system or by removing as much air as possible from a freezer bag before sealing.
+Seal the vegetables in bags using a vacuum sealing system or by removing as much air as possible from a freezer bag before sealing.

 Cooking Frozen Zucchini or Summer Squash